 - Put links to your site on Facebook, Twitter and wherever else people will see it

-- Submit your film to film festivals – read the descriptions they put on their website and make sure the festival is for you.
-Some festivals are topic-oriented, some are for/about specific groups or interests, some are only for documentary work etc.
+- Submit your film to film festivals.
+Read the descriptions that film festivals put on their websites and make sure the festival is for you.
+Some festivals are topic-oriented, some are for/about specific groups or interests

-- Create a website for any film you are submitting to festivals.
+- Create a separate website for any film you are submitting to festivals.
 Include info about yourself, your cast and crew, description of the film, and a trailer or clip.
-Don’t spend money on a new website – use WordPress or another free platform
+Don’t spend money on a new website – use WordPress or another free platform.
+Link this to your regular website and to your YouTube and Vimeo channels

-- Start showing your work – if you can’t find a venue right now, create one and invite others to participate, create a Facebook page for it, and invite people to come
+- Start showing your work.
+If you can’t find a venue right now, create one and invite others to participate, publicize it on social media and via email, and invite people to come.
+Get someone to write about it and post it.

 Sample budget templates & sample budgets: